JarrodLos/291Proj2/README.txt

 To run: python3 main.py

 NOTE: Part 1 was done through python, the code makes the calls to the OS where it is than processed using files instead of the terminal.
-They are organized by file with the final index being in the "Index" folder.
+They are organized by folder with the final index being in the "Index" folder.